Alireza Akbari

 Akbari was first arrested in Iran in 2009, accused of spying for Britain.
-Akbari was arrested again in 2019 while travelling from the United Kingdom to Iran, and sentenced to death for charges including accused of spying for Britain, Mofsed-e-filarz (a Persian word translating to "corruption on Earth"), stemming from accusations that Akbari committed espionage on behalf of the United Kingdom's intelligence agency, MI6.
+Akbari was arrested again in 2019 while travelling from the United Kingdom to Iran, and sentenced to death for charges including allegations of spying for Britain, Mofsed-e-filarz (translating to 'corruption on Earth'), stemming from accusations that Akbari committed espionage on behalf of the United Kingdom's intelligence agency, MI6.
 Akbari and his family denied Iran's espionage charges.

 On 14 January 2023, the Iranian Judiciary announced that Akbari had been executed by hanging after having been convicted of spying.
 Akbari's execution was met with controversy and condemnation, particularly from British political figures.

 Early life

 Alireza Akbari was born on 21 October 1961 in Shiraz.
-After the 1979 Iranian Revolution he was active in the Association of Student Islamic Societies.
+After the 1979 Iranian Revolution, he was active in the Association of Student Islamic Societies.

 Career

 During the Iran–Iraq War he fought with the Badr Brigades, becoming a deputy division commander.
 His obituary in The Daily Telegraph states he was a senior commander in the Islamic Revolutionary Guard Corps.

 Akbari was a member of the military organisation which implemented the 1988 cease-fire between Iran and Iraq and ended the Iran–Iraq War in 1988, under United Nations Security Council Resolution 598.
 He also had other security roles, including advising the Iranian navy.
 Akbari was considered a close ally to Defense Minister Ali Shamkhani, who appointed him Deputy Minister of Defence, a position he held from 1998 and 2003.
 Akbari was a leading opponent of a nuclear deal between Iran and the West on national security grounds.
 He is quoted as saying "If we retreat every time they put pressure on us, they will continue the pressure and push us farther back until we are completely disarmed and defenceless".
 His role involved liaising with foreign embassies in Tehran, responsible for putting the case that Iran's nuclear programme was for peaceful purposes.
 Akbari retired from government service in 2004 and went into business, which involved travelling from and to Iran.

 In 2008, under the government of Mahmoud Ahmadinejad, Akbari was arrested on suspicion of spying for Britain but later released on bail.
 The Tehran Times reported he left Iran in 2009, moving to Europe and later England.
-Akbari's brother, Mehdi, says he obtained British citizenship by naturalisation through making investments and creating jobs in Britain; the Iranian charges state citizenship was given as part of a spying deal.
+Akbari's brother, Mehdi, says he obtained British citizenship by naturalisation through making investments and creating jobs in Britain; the Iranian authorities say citizenship was given as part of a spying deal.
 He thus became a British-Iranian dual national.
 There are reports that he mainly lived in Spain.
 Akbari ran a private think tank before his arrest in 2019.